 Over-watering vs under-watering

 If a bamboo plant gets too little water, on the other hand, the first thing to go will be the leaves.
-In this way, the plant can consolidate its life force into the most important area.
+In this way, the plant will try to consolidate its life force into the most important area.
 Like I said earlier, that would be underground in the roots and rhizomes.

 If the plant continues to be deprived of water, then it will eventually die, but that could take months.
 In most cases, a bamboo plant that appears to have died from under-watering will actually be in something like a state of hibernation.
 If you cut back all the dead culms and begin to give it regular water, the plant will probably come back to life.
 Within a matter of weeks, there’s a good chance that new shoots will start sprouting up.